Roger Stone says 'treason' not in his bag of tricks, enters closed-door interview on Capitol Hill

 Donald Trump ally Roger Stone vowed Tuesday to tell “nothing but the truth” as he strode through the warren of Capitol Hill and into a closed-door interview with the House Intelligence Committee.

-Stone, who informally advised President Trump during his 2016 White House bid, has been a focus of congressional probes into whether he or other campaign officials colluded with Russia to help Trump to his improbable victory last year.
+Stone, who informally advised Trump during his 2016 White House bid, has been a focus of congressional probes into whether he or other campaign officials colluded with Russia to help Trump in his improbable victory last year.
 He denied engaging in any illegal activity in a statement released ahead of his appearance.

 “I will tell the truth, the whole truth and nothing but the truth,” Stone said as he entered the hearing room in the lower recesses of Capitol Hill.